 About Kate Ristau, The Short Version:

-Kate Ristau is the author of the middle grade series, Clockbreakers, and the young adult series, Shadow Girl.
+Kate Ristau is an author, folklorist, and the Executive Director of Willamette Writers.
+She is the author of two middle grade series, Clockbreakers & Wylde Wings, and the young adult series, Shadow Girl.
 You can read her essays in The New York Times and The Washington Post.
 In her ideal world, magic and myth combine to create memorable stories with unforgettable characters.
 Until she finds that world, she’ll live in a house in Oregon, where they found a sword behind the water heater and fairies in the backyard.
+Find her online at kateristau.com.

 About Kate Ristau, The Long Version